lyleresnick/CleanTDDReportTableDemo/README.md

 The Adapter has been further refactored to produce the CellConfigurator.
 The CellConfigurator is an *object method* used to test the cells delivered by the tableView.

-EntityManagers have been introduced to make it simpler to test the Transformers and to show best practice for data access via the EntityGateway.
+EntityManagers have been introduced to make it simpler to test the Transformers.
 The EntityGateway now only contains properties pointing to EntityManagers.
 The Respsonsibility of fetching data is moved from the gateway to the managers.
 The Transformers now take their input data directly as arguments.